Port your code from .NET Framework to .NET Core

 Execute your plan for porting!

-- .NET Portability Analyzer - command line tool or Visual Studio Extension, a toolchain that can generate a report of how portable your code is between .NET Framework and your target .NET Core platform.
+- .NET Portability Analyzer - command line tool or Visual Studio Extension, a tool that can generate a report of how portable your code is between .NET Framework and your target .NET Core platform.
 The report contains an assembly-by-assembly breakdown of the Type and APIs missing on the target .NET Core platform.
 For more information, see .NET Portability Analyzer.
 It is recommended to run the .NET Portability Analyzer tool before you start porting, as it will help you identify any gaps in missing APIs.